Kindle Unlimited (KU) has one big flaw. It’s the Kindle word count.

 Kindle Unlimited scammers and ebook stuffers are not the real issues here.

-It is Amazon’s inability to set clear, easy-to-understand guidelines and to be able to monitor and measure KU reading accurately that is the real problem.
+The real problem is Amazon’s inability to set clear, easy-to-understand guidelines and to monitor and measure KU readings accurately.

 Kindle Edition Normalized Page Count (KENPC) is an oxymoron because I don’t believe Amazon can count pages or words.